Omaha police fatally shoot armed man in Target store

 OMAHA, Neb.
-(AP) — A man with an AR-15-style rifle opened fire inside a Target store in Omaha, sending panicked shoppers and employees scrambling for safety before he was fatally shot by police Tuesday afternoon, authorities said.
+(AP) — A man with an AR-15-style rifle and more than a dozen ammunition magazines opened fire inside a Target store in Omaha, sending panicked shoppers and employees scrambling for safety before he was fatally shot by police Tuesday afternoon, authorities said.
+No injuries were reported.

-Police Chief Todd Schmaderer said the man had “plenty of ammunition” and that evidence suggests he fired multiple rounds, but it wasn’t immediately known if he fired at anyone.
+The white man in his 30s, who has not been identified, fired multiple rounds as he entered the store but it wasn’t clear if he fired at anyone, Omaha Police Chief Todd Schmaderer said.

-Schmaderer said no wounded people were found, and police had searched through the store “because there were some people hiding in there.”
+Target employee Lauren Murphy had just started her break when she heard the shots, and was in the store’s front restroom.
+She got a text telling her to either run or stay put — so she hid in a bathroom stall, lifting her feet off the ground, and began texting her family and friends to say she loved them.
+A child next to her was crying.

-A shopper told her there was an active shooter, and she fled.
-She heard at least one more shot in the store and a few more when she was outside.
+A shopper told her there was an active shooter, and she ran.
+She heard at least one more gunshot in the store and a few more when she was outside.

 Mahannah was so rattled she initially couldn’t find her car and jumped into a vehicle with a stranger.

-The police chief said there were several 911 calls shortly before noon and officers were at the store within minutes.
+At least 29 calls to 911 came in around noon, and the city’s police chief said officers were at the store within minutes.
+The first officers on the scene included Omaha police officers and a Nebraska State Trooper.

-“The first arriving officers went into the building, confronted the suspect and shot him dead,” Schmaderer said, speaking at news conference about an hour after the shooting.
+“The first arriving officers went into the building, confronted the suspect and shot him dead,” Schmaderer said.
 “He had an AR-15 rifle with him and plenty of ammunition.”

+Police said the officers gave several loud commands for the man to drop the rifle before an Omaha officer shot the suspect, who died at the scene.

 Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives happened to be nearby and helped get victims to safety, bureau spokesperson John Ham said.